 Single-family homes are valued very differently than duplexes, even if they appear to be the same on paper.
 The real estate agent you choose should understand that you’re not just buying a home, but an income-producing asset.
 Great duplex realtors can help you estimate rental income, cash flow, repair budgets, and more.
 They should also be aware of tenancy laws and the legalities involved with owning multi-family.

-The last person (or people) that you may want to bring onto your team is a property manager.
+Lastly, you may want to consider bringing a property manager onto your team.
 For some duplex owners, working as an owner/landlord isn’t much of a problem.
 They’re aware that they’ll be the ones to call for emergencies, repairs, and more.
 They know they’ll be responsible for collecting rent and the like.

 However, other duplex owners would rather cut into their profits just a little bit to avoid all of the headache associated with the job.
 In cases like these, the best possible solution is to hire a property manager or a management company that can take the weight off your shoulders.
 Professionals who do the job well are able to streamline just about everything for you so that you don’t have to worry at all.